 - Outline of atlas and axis

-These structures should be visualized in a trauma situation and looked for fracture, rotation, and displacement.
+These structures should be visualized and looked for fracture, rotation, and displacement.

 The occipitocervical and atlantoaxial joints should be assessed for congruence.

-Various Reference lines can help in identifying alteration in normal upper cervical spine outline.
+Various Reference lines can help to identify the change in normal upper cervical spine outline.

-Dynamic radiographs of cervical spine are used to find any ligamentous injury to the region.
+Dynamic radiographs of the cervical spine are used to find any ligamentous injury to the region.

-Any odontoid asymmetry relative to the lateral masses of the atlas or any diastasis of the upper cervical spine articulations to one another is cause for concern about a ligamentous injury to this region.
+These may reveal Any odontoid asymmetry relative to the lateral masses of the atlas.
+A diastasis of the upper cervical spine articulations to one another is cause for suspicion.

-A head CT scan incorporating the craniovertebral junction, can be helpful in detecting subarachnoid craniovertebral junction hematoma, which is frequently associated with atlanto-occipital dissociation, and occipital condyle fractures, which are commonly missed on conventional radiography.
+A head CT scan can be helpful in detecting subarachnoid craniovertebral junction hematoma, which is frequently associated with atlanto-occipital dissociation, and occipital condyle fractures, which are commonly missed on radiography.

 Radioisotope-based imaging tests, like technetium-99 bone scan, are rarely required in trauma but can be useful in assessing occult fractures, osteoarthritis affecting the upper cervical spine and in pediatric patients for detection of a nondisplaced growth plate injury.